The Best Types of Life Insurance in Canada

 Universal life insurance

-Universal life insurance is a type of permanent life insurance with adjustable monthly payments.
-These policies combine life insurance and tax-advantaged investing.
-Universal life policies use a portion of your premiums to cover a death benefit and then investing the rest, this approach to life insurance offers more flexibility.
+Universal life policies are a type of permanent life insurance with adjustable monthly payments.
+This policy combines life insurance and tax-advantaged investing by using a portion of your premiums to cover a death benefit and then investing the rest, this approach to life insurance offers more flexibility.

-However, it comes at the cost of complexity and risk.
-This insurance policy type is generally only a good option if you’re very investment-savvy.
+That said, there’s major complexity and higher risk.
+This insurance policy type is generally only a good option if you’re very investment-savvy as policyholders are in charge of their own funds.
+Growth is tax-deferred.

 If your investments perform well, your cash value will grow, and you may even be able to lower your premiums.
 If they perform poorly, you’ll need to pay more into the policy to keep it active.